sudorandom/kmcd.dev/content/posts/2024/connectrpc/index.md

 ```
 You can see how `status.v1.Status.GetStatus` maps to `GET /v1/status`.
 Thanks, protobuf options!

-The proxies deployments all have weird downsides like requiring an extra network hop to support multiple protocols.
-Transcoding, in general, ruins a lot of the benefits you have from a contract-based interface that gRPC provides.
-For those two reasons, I don't generally prefer this method.
+However, most ways of deploying this in Go weirdly use proxies, creating a new network hop and a decoding/encoding step.
+Additionally, transcoding ruins a lot of the benefits you have from a contract-based interface that gRPC provides.
+Generated clients generally can't interpret the `google.api.http` options so if you want to keep to a contract-based model you have to rely on converting your protobuf file to OpenAPI and generating clients based on that.
+I don't generally prefer this method because it adds extra complexity.
 However, it can be a really good way to support existing APIs by "swapping out" traditional HTTP handles with gRPC.

 ## ConnectRPC
 Let me introduce [ConnectRPC](https://connectrpc.com/).
 I believe it elegantly solves all of the issues I have with the gRPC ecosystem.
 ConnectRPC is a series of libraries for building browser and gRPC-compatible APIs.
 With ConnectRPC as the server, you get support for three protocols: gRPC, gRPC-Web and [the so-called "Connect" protocol](https://connectrpc.com/docs/protocol/).
 These three protocols are [all served from a single ConnectRPC server](https://connectrpc.com/docs/multi-protocol) by simply using the HTTP content-type header, which gRPC and gRPC-Web clients already send.
 Let me break down where you might use each protocol: